thecookedhan/thecookedhan/README.md

 **ICT enginner graduated from AGH UST Kraków | currently doing my masters at PK US Kraków**

+Please note that this is my backup account as the first one has been unfortunately deactivated :( You can still find it on github to see more of my work tho: https://github.com/DevStranger

 ## 🔭 I'm currently working on

 doing my MSc in CS Data Science